codepennnn/123/README.md

     Month,
     Year,
     ' + @DynamicColumns + ',
-    SUM(CASE WHEN DayDef = ''LV'' THEN 1 ELSE 0 END) AS totalLV,
+    SUM(CASE WHEN Present = ''P'' THEN 1 ELSE 0 END) AS TotalPresent,
-    SUM(CASE WHEN DayDef = ''HD'' THEN 1 ELSE 0 END) AS totalHD,
+    SUM(CASE WHEN DayDef = ''HD'' THEN 1 ELSE 0 END) AS TotalHoliday,
-    SUM(CASE WHEN DayDef = ''WD'' THEN 1 ELSE 0 END) AS totalWD
+    SUM(CASE WHEN DayDef = ''LV'' THEN 1 ELSE 0 END) AS Leave
 FROM AttendanceData
 PIVOT (
     MAX(Present) FOR DayOfMonth IN (' + @DynamicColumns + ')